Recipe ideas from Natalie~

 Rinse and drain the pistachios and put them in a blender with 2-3 cups of water and blend until smooth

 Pour the blended pistachios into a flour sized sieve or use a nut milk bag to strain the milk over a large bowl

 This allows the nut milk to be extra smooth

 Rinse the blender before transferring the sieved nut milk to it and adding the rinsed apricots & Medjool dates

 add in coconut milk ice cubes or regular water ice cubes

 This can be enjoyed served chilled in a glass or poured over some gently warmed porridge oats, chilled muesli cereal and in place of dairy milk.

 If you would like to use it in coffee or tea, you could make it without the apricots, the dates will give a natural sweetness without the need for using any refined white sugar.

-With the remaining nut mylk mix in the blender (if you have any!) you could add a few mandarins and blend it together to give an orange flavour burst to it, like I did!
+With the remaining nut milk mix in the blender (if you have any!) you could add a few mandarins and blend it together to give an orange flavour burst to it, as I did!